milczuk/LoanCalculator/README.md

-LoanCalculator:
+# Loan Calculator
-  Loan calculator command line program. can generate a payment overview for a simplified loan calculation given these parameter.
+  ## Loan calculator command line program (interview excercise)
+  This small program generates a payment overview for a simplified loan calculation given these parameter.
   Unit of Time could be a year, does not matter for the math to work.
 Just assume it's in years.
   Payments and capitalization by default is 12 times a year, we could have more or less, your call. just do not provide values below zero, there is no point really.
 I don't know if this breaks the math, I just don't want to go there.
 OK?
   I'll let you set the amount to less then zero, let's see what happens.
+## Usage:
 <pre>
-Usage:
   LoanCalculator [options]

 Options: